 - AMEX Membership Rewards – You can not transfer AMEX Membership Rewards points to other AMEX Membership Rewards accounts.
 But you can transfer points directly into the loyalty accounts of authorized users

 - Chase Ultimate Rewards – You can combine Chase Ultimate Rewards points with a member of the same household (or a joint business owner).
-But you can only transfer Chase Ultimate Rewards points to an airline or hotel loyalty account of one member of the same household who is also an authorized user

 - Citi ThankYou – You can transfer points to another Citi ThankYou account.
 But they expire after 90 days.
 And you can not transfer Citi ThankYou points directly into someone else’s airline or hotel account